Firefly Phototherapy Device

 A Clinical Evaluation of 17 infant treatments indicated Firefly reduces treatment time for a typical patient by at least 40% compared to state-of-the-art single-sided LED phototherapy.
 Reduced treatment time meant discharge from the highly infectious hospital environment after 20 hours on average instead of the typical 35 hours or often much longer in low-resource settings.

-Clinical trials continue: As of July 18, 2012, local clinical trial doctors report 3 out of 55 infants treated with Firefly would have had to undergo an exchange blood transfusion if Firefly had not been available
+Clinical trials continued: As of July 18, 2012, local clinical trial doctors reported 3 out of 55 infants treated with Firefly would have had to undergo an exchange blood transfusion if Firefly had not been available.

 Clinical trial was carried out at the National OBGYN Hospital in Hanoi.